 - For the next node in backward pass

 - LF = The latest start time of the previous node minus 1 = LS -1

 - For activities with more than one previous node, LF is the earliest of the latest start times of those activities.

 - Once you reach the first activity your backward pass is complete.

-- Now Calculate total float of each activity.
+Now Calculate total float of an activity using the following steps.